A Wounded Fawn: Plot

-Kate wins an auction for a statue, The Wrath of the Erinyes, which features the three sisters descending on a male victim.
-At her home, Bruce knocks on her door and claims he has a client who will pay double what she did for the statue.
-While the two discuss the piece, Bruce sees an owl-like figure that demands he take Kate's life, and he murders her.
+Several people are at an auction bidding on a statue of The Wrath of the Erinyes, which features the three sisters descending on a male victim.
+Kate and Bruce are bidding against each other, with Kate ultimately winning.
+That night, at her home, Bruce knocks on her door and claims he has a client who will pay double what she did for the statue.
+While the two discuss the piece, Bruce sees a tall, silent, owl-like figure that demands he take Kate's life, and he murders her.